-David Nolan is regarded as one of the leaders in rural property marketing throughout Australia.
+David Nolan is regarded as one of the leaders in property marketing throughout Australia.

-David has an extensive knowledge of the agricultural industry gained from 30 years experience and having been trained by some of the past legends of the industry.
+David has an extensive knowledge of the agricultural and property industry gained from 30 years experience and having been trained by some of the past legends of the industry.

 There have been many highlights and a wide range of interesting properties sold by David during his career.
 However, David still has great pleasure in helping to market and sell the more traditional family sized holdings.